Student Code of Conduct Policy

 Purpose

 The Minnesota State Community and Technical College Student Code of Conduct has been adopted to support the development and well-being of all members of the College community.
-The Student Code of Conduct is designed to ensure that students receive all due process rights when adjudicating potential violations.
+The Student Code of Conduct is designed to ensure students receive all due process rights when adjudicating potential violations.

 Definitions